-- We can see that each square is divided into two parts: most blocks in the left three columns have a higher score than those in the right three columns.
-This shows that NiFi can correctly identify the legitimate users (L1-L3) from the undesired users (I1-I3). - A device may have different performance under different scenarios.
+- Each square is divided into two parts: most blocks in the left three columns have a higher score than those in the right three columns.
+This shows that NiFi can efficiently identify the legitimate users (L1-L3) from the undesired users (I1-I3). - A device may have different performances under different scenarios.
 For example, in the laboratory environment, we can see that most devices have the lowest performance.
-This is because the laboratory environment is a single large room, in which our STG contains little path information of legitimate users for identification. - Different types of devices also have different performance even under the same scenario.
-For example,
+This is because the laboratory environment is a single large room, in which our STG contains little path information of legitimate users for identification. - Different types of devices also have different performances even under the same scenario.
+For example, in the office experiment, we can see Honor6 outperforms other devices.
+Through observing the signal information